-Further, supplemental analysis completed by Ganddini (2019a) determined that the project would contribute 40 or more peak hour trips under the General Plan Buildout scenario at the following intersections: Orange Avenue and Willow Street; Orange Avenue and Burnett Street; Orange Avenue and Hill Street; Gaviota Avenue and Hill Street; Cherry Avenue and Hill Street; Cherry Avenue and Burnett Street; and Cherry Avenue and Hill Street.
+Further, supplemental analysis completed by Ganddini (2019a) determined that the project would contribute 40 or more peak hour trips under the General Plan Buildout scenario at the following intersections: Orange Avenue and Willow Street; Orange Avenue and Burnett Street; Orange Avenue and Hill Street; Gaviota Avenue and Hill Street; Cherry Avenue and Burnett Street; and Cherry Avenue and Hill Street.
 The TIA supplemental analysis found that the left-turn queue length needed is projected to be greater than the existing storage length under the General Plan Buildout with project scenario at the Intersection of Orange Avenue and Hill Street, as well as the intersection of Cherry Avenue and Willow Street.
 Therefore, the following mitigation measure is necessary to address the above-described project impacts under the General Plan Buildout (2040) with project scenario.
+This will be imposed on the project as a Condition of Approval, as a way of maintaining the City's level of service performance standards at the affected intersections.